Operational Usage¶

 Once set, you can run

-To get a list of resources you have access to and exploit them accordingly.
+To get a list of AzureAD and Azure objects you have access to and exploit them accordingly.